Our complete selection of laser diodes is available on the LD Selection Guide tab above.

-For warranty information and the Thorlabs Life Support and Military Use Policy for laser diodes, please refer to the LD Operation tab.
+For warranty information, please refer to the LD Operation tab.

 The drawing to the right shows a laser diode's emitted light focused into an angle-polished fiber.
 By angling the optical fiber at 8°, light that is not coupled into the optical fiber is reflected away from the laser diode.
 If this reflected light were reflected back toward the diode, light would be coupled into the diode and cause fluctuations in power and wavelength.

 Further Reducing Back Reflection Although we use a fiber coupling design that minimizes back reflections, other factors may couple light back into the fiber.
 Many of our standard pigtailed laser diodes feature optical fiber with an FC/PC connector.
 When the FC/PC connector is not connected directly to another FC/PC connector, about 4% of light in the fiber is reflected back toward the laser diode due to the silica/air interface.
 Customers who require a silica/air interface or minimal back reflections in their application can contact Tech Support to request FC/APC connectors.
 As FC/APC connectors have an angled polish, light reflected back toward the diode will be further minimized.

 Laser Diode and Laser Diode Pigtail Warranty